• Skip to primary navigation

 These easy recipe requires only five ingredients!
 Here’s what you’ll need:

-You can use any kind of peanut butter for this recipe, so choose your fave.
+• Peanut Butter - Any type of peanut butter works for this recipe, so choose your fave.
+Other nut butters may also be used.

 You'll Also Need